Vancouver BC is fortunate to have year round opportunities for salmon and seasonal opportunities for halibut and bottom fish.

 Longer days and warmer temps get things going in our open water fisheries in the Strait of Georgia.
 During April, May, and June we spend the majority of our time chasing chinook salmon in the Strait of Georgia and the Eastern Shorelines of the Gulf Island's.
 If Halibut is what you are after we offer multi day trips to target the big flatfish in the Southern Gulf Island's and Vancouver Island.
 Ling Cod and Rockfish are available on our longer 10 hour day trips after the May 1st if weather permits.
 Dungeness crabbing is very good up until early June and prawning is good until early May.

 Long, warm and often sunny days are common in our summer salmon fishery.
-Summer is a time of variety and depending on the month and the year, you can encounter multiple species of salmon on the same day.
+Summer is a time of variety and depending on the month and the year, you can encounter multiple species while salmon fishing in Vancouver.
 We have large chinook and coho salmon available all summer long.
 Sockeye salmon are in local waters in August and September and retention is subject to Department of Fisheries openings.
 We are expecting a very large sockeye salmon run in 2018.
 Pink salmon are available every odd year (2017, 2019) and are in local waters in July, August, and September.

 In the fall we spend the majority of our time targeting returning salmon to the Fraser and Capilano River's.
 We have excellent success trolling off the Mouth's of these productive rivers for Big Chinook Salmon, Coho Salmon and Chum Salmon in September and October.
+Our biggest chinook salmon of the year are caught in September and the first couple weeks of October.
 As we move into late October and November our focus shifts to targeting the first winter "feeder chinook" of the year in Howe Sound.